-1. The term "national treatment" means treatment accorded within the territories of a Contracting Party upon terms no less favorable than the treatment accorded therein, in like situation, to nationals, companies, products, vessels or other objects, as the case may be, of such Party.
+1) The term "national treatment" means treatment accorded within the territories of a Contracting Party upon terms no less favorable than the treatment accorded therein, in like situations, to nationals, companies, products, vessels or other objects, as the case may be, of such Party.

-2. The term "most-favored-nation treatment" means treatment accorded within the territories of a Party upon terms no less favorable than the treatment accorded therein, in like situations, to nationals, companies, products, vessels, or other objects, as the case may be, of any third country.
+2) The term "most-favored-nation treatment" means treatment accorded within the territories of a Party upon terms no less favorable than the treatment accorded therein, in like situations, to nationals, companies, products, vessels or other objects, as the case may be, of any third country.

-3. As used in the present Treaty, the term "companies" means corporations, partnerships, companies and other associations, whether or not with limited liability and whether or not for pecuniary profit.
-Companies constituted under the applicable laws and regulations within the territories of either Party shall be deemed companies thereof and shall have their juridical status recognized within the territories of the other Party.
+3) As used in the present Treaty, the term "companies" means corporations, partnerships, companies and other associations, whether or not with juridical status, whether or not with limited liability and whether or not for pecuniary profit.

-4. National treatment accorded under the provisions of the present Treaty to companies of the Grand Duchy of Luxembourg shall, in any State or possession of the United States of America, be the treatment accorded therein to companies created or organized in other States and possessions of the United States of America.
+4) National treatment accorded under the provisions of the present Treaty to companies of the Kingdom of Belgium shall, in any State or possession of the United States of America, be the treatment accorded therein to companies created or organized in other States and possessions of the United States of America.